-- Designed to prepare and strengthen the classroom teacher by providing the most current research-based and proven educational strategies and Knowledge. - Ourriculum encompasses learning theory, educational foundations, brain theory, best practices, curriculum development, standards, and Assessment. - Courses in child and adolescent development, special needs, and classroom management provide a framework for how teachers can provide appropriate strategies and environments for all students. - Two capstone courses complete the requirements for this degree. - Mentored practicum and action research project are included to enable the student to synthesize the knowledge and skills of the program into his/her personal understanding of an effective classroom for elementary students.
+- Designed to prepare and strengthen the classroom teacher's skills by providing the most current research-based and proven educational strategies and knowledge. - Ourriculum encompasses learning theory, educational foundations, brain theory, best practices, curriculum development, standards, and assessment.
+The courses in child and adolescent development, special needs, and classroom management provide a framework for how teachers can provide appropriate strategies and environments for all students. - Other areas of focus include specific information and practice on methods of ESL; foundations of ESL; teaching of reading and writing; linguistics; and assessment for non-English proficient students. - Two capstone courses complete the requirements for this degree. - A mentored practicum and action research project are included to enable the student to synthesize the knowledge and skills of the program into his/her personal understanding of an effective classroom for ESL students.